aviars/poet/README.md

     * grant_types : A string  enumeration.[ "authorization_code", "implicit", "password", "client_credentials", "refresh_token" ]

-Communicating POET JWTs in an OAuth 2.0 Dynamic Registration Scenerio
+Communicating POET JWTs in an OAuth 2.0 Dynamic Registration Scenario
 =====================================================================

 POET endorsement JWTs are meant to be public information that can be given